ec-jrc/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/index.md

 where $k_{crop}$ is a crop coefficient, $ET0$ is the potential (reference) evapotranspiration rate $[\frac{mm}{day}]$, the constant $κ_{gb}$ is the extinction coefficient for global solar radiation \[-\], $LAI$ is the Leaf Area Index $[\frac{m^2}{m^2}]$, $EW_{Int}$ is the evaporation of intercepted water, and $\Delta t$ is the computational time step.

-$k_{crop}$ is the ration between the potential (reference) evapotranspiration rate and the potential evaporation rate of a specific crop; its value is 1 for most vegetation types, except for some highly transpiring crops like sugarcane or rice.
+$k_{crop}$ is the ratio between the potential (reference) evapotranspiration rate and the potential evaporation rate of a specific crop; its value is 1 for most vegetation types, except for some highly transpiring crops like sugarcane or rice.

 > Note that the energy that has already been 'consumed' for the evaporation of intercepted water is simply accounted for here by subtracting the evaporated water volume here ([EW_Int](https://ec-jrc.github.io/lisflood-model/2_03_stdLISFLOOD_evaporation-intercepted-water/)).
 This is done in order to respect the overall energy balance.